 + PRO: Relatively inexpensive compared to other European countries

-Many Poles complain that items such as new clothes are more expensive than in Western Europe.
-Petrol is also expensive and, along with parking fees as well as other related costs, should make expats think twice before purchasing a vehicle in Poland.
+Many Poles complain that items such as new clothes, electronics and imported goods are more expensive than in Western Europe.
+Petrol is also expensive and, along with parking fees as well as other related costs, should make you think twice before purchasing a vehicle in Poland.

 Lifestyle and culture in Poland

-+ PRO: Vibrant nightlife and entertainment in Polish cities
++ PRO: Lively nightlife and entertainment in Polish cities

-In Polish cities, there's a range of cultural events including art exhibitions, concerts, talks, food events and film and music festivals.
-Museums and galleries are also plentiful.
+The lifestyle and culture in Poland offer something for everyone, from high culture to festive celebrations.
+Polish cities boast a diverse range of cultural events, including art exhibitions, concerts, talks, food events, and film and music festivals.
+Museums and galleries are plentiful.

 - CON: Bureaucracy is rife

 Bureaucracy and inefficient customer service prevail in some areas and government departments.
-As such, expats should expect lots of red tape when trying to organise their residency or work permits.
+As such, you should expect lots of red tape when trying to organise your residency or work permits.
+Polish visa processing involves considerable paperwork, with temporary residence permits often taking several months to process – a common source of frustration among newcomers.

 - CON: Long working hours and high pressure in the workplace

-Poles work hard and spend long hours at the office.
-Whether this will be expected depends on the culture of one's company and the nature of one's role.
-There is a lot of competition for steady, well-salaried employment and this can lead, on occasion, to strained and suspicious relations in the workplace.
+Poles work hard and spend long hours at the office, ranking second in the EU for weekly working hours.
+Whether this will be expected of you depends on your company’s culture and the nature of your role.
+There is a lot of competition for steady, well-salaried employment, and this can lead, on occasion, to strained and suspicious relations in the workplace.

 - CON: Long winters

-No matter how much a person may love the cold and snow, the short winter days and large amount of time spent indoors can cause anxiety.
+No matter how much you may love the cold and snow, the short winter days and large amount of time spent indoors can cause anxiety.
 In a bad year, the winter can last six months, and Poles often cite this as a reason for emigrating.
+Winter weather can also affect transport reliability, although major cities clear main routes quickly after snowfall.

 + PRO: Poles are multilingual